SMB Online Marketing for This Year: Your Executive Summary

 Small-to-midsized business digital marketing, also known as SMB online marketing, describes marketing and promoting an SMB online.
 SMB online marketing can include various strategies and channels, like email, search, and social, and generally adapts to the unique needs of small and growing companies.

-SMBs and Internet marketing in 2021
+SMBs and Internet marketing

 Before exploring the different online marketing challenges and opportunities for SMBs today, it’s helpful to look at the current status of SMBs and Internet marketing.
 For example, is the Internet where most people find SMBs?
 Find out!